 Armed with this knowledge we have two choices.
 Either we can continue to ignore the evidence presented at this summit, and go on blaming the obese and diabetic for their sloth and gluttony (that is supposedly the sole cause of their obesity and diabetes).
 Or, if we are ever to reverse this epidemic that has become the greatest modern threat to human health, we need to admit that we have been wrong for the past 40 years.

 So the choice is between continuing to apply a failed model to a growing global health crisis in the utterly irrational hope that what has not worked in the past will suddenly, miraculously, produce a different result.
 That, as Einstein noted, is the true marker of insanity – doing the same thing over and over again and expecting a different result.

-“I have saved the lives of 150 people through heart transplantations.
+Shortly before his untimely death, Karen’s grandfather Prof Christiaan Barnard wrote: “I have saved the lives of 150 people through heart transplantations.
 If I had focused on preventative medicine earlier I would have saved a 150 million people”.

-It is our hope that through his unforeseen influence in inspiring this summit, the man who gave South Africa its greatest medical moment in history, will also have his wish – to bring health and healing to billions of humans through the provision of dietary advice that is appropriate because it is scientifically-based.
+It is our hope that through his unforeseen influence in inspiring this summit, the man who gave South Africa its greatest medical moment in history will also have his wish.
+That is to bring health and healing to billions of humans through the provision of dietary advice that is appropriate because it is scientifically-based.

 And because it understands the biological consequences of our human evolution and recognises the widespread presence of insulin resistance in most populations across the globe.